xulimc/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research Peer Assignment 1"
+# Reproducible Research Peer Assignment 1
-author: "Li Xu"
-output: html_document
----
+Li Xu

 ##Loading and preprocessing the data
 The data set can be downloaded from the following website